kyomel/learning-php/README.md

 # learning-php

 <h2>This is my learning path about php.
-Thanks to Wegodev to the material</h2>
+Thanks Wegodev to the material</h2>